Resources

 Dentures vs. Implants

 While dentures and implants share the same purpose, note that implants tend to be more expensive because they are more durable.
-With that said, they are more reliable than dentures, which might not stay in place or can cause sores on the gums.
+Insurance companies may also not always cover them.
+However, they are more reliable than dentures, which might not stay in place or can cause sores on the gums.

 If you’re not sure which option is right for you, speak with your dental professional to see what they recommend.